saranyadurairaju/Module1-Final-Assignment-Analysis/README.md

 ### Analysis of Outcomes Based on Goals

-* As Goal is one of the main parameter which decides the Success of the project, we are finding the Percentage of outcomes for different range of Goal amounts.
+* As Goal is one of the main parameters which decides the Success of the project, we are finding the Percentage of outcomes for different range of Goal amounts.
 Then, we can easily compare the percentage of Outcomes in the Goal range with the Line chart.

 * Below is the Line chart comparison of Outcomes based on Goals.